Although there's really not much of a difference between these two phones.

 Honor X5c and X5c Plus Price in Nepal and Availability

-The Honor X5C price in Nepal is NPR 15,999 for the 4/64GB version while the Honor X5c Plus costs NPR 17,999 for the 4/128GB trim.
-You can purchase these smartphones from nearby mobile stores and online platforms as well.
+Both these Honor phones are now expensive by NPR 4,500.
+Which means the latest Honor X5C price in Nepal is NPR 20,499 for the 4/64GB version, while the Honor X5c Plus costs NPR 22,499 for the 4/128GB trim.
+You can purchase these smartphones from nearby mobile stores and online platforms.